tapfortap/Documentation/make-money/reward-moment.md

 If you choose you can notify a user why they are receiving a reward.
 This provides a more seamless user experience.
 If you choose to do this the reward units will have the following string: “Congratulations, here is a reward for [moment name]”.
 For this reason it is best to name moments beginning with a verb, such as:

-* "saving Princess Peach."
+* saving Princess Peach.
-* "running your fastest 10k."
+* running your fastest 10k.
-* "unlocking a new receipe."
+* unlocking a new receipe.

 How to implement Rewards for iOS or Android